-- 3 medium-sized red beets (about 10 ounces)
+- 3 red beets about 10 ounces

 - 1 tablespoon olive oil

-- 1 medium yellow onion, finely diced
+- 1 yellow onion finely diced

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

 - 2 tablespoons cider vinegar

-- 2-4 tablespoons finely chopped parsley
+- 2-4 tablespoons parsley finely chopped

 - 1 large egg

-- 1/2 cup quick (baby) oats
+- ½ cup quick oats

 - For serving:

-- several tablespoons of light olive oil, for frying the burgers
+- several tablespoons of light olive oil for frying the burgers

-- mustard, mayonnaise, avocado, thinly sliced red onion, sprouts, or other toppings of your choice
+- mustard mayonnaise, avocado, thinly sliced red onion, sprouts, or other toppings of your choice

 - When it shimmers, add the onion and cook, stirring occasionally, until tender, 5-10 minutes.
 Add the garlic, the grated beets, and a big pinch of salt.
 Give it a stir, then cover the pan and let the mixture cook, stirring occasionally, until the beet is tender, 5-10 minutes.
 Remove from the heat and deglaze by adding the vinegar and stirring up any good stuff that is stuck to the bottom of the pan.